JonasLmbt/exiobase_explorer/README.md

 ## Usage

-1. Download the pxp version of the database from Exiobase and place it in the `exiobase` folder (do not change file names): [Download Exiobase database](https://zenodo.org/records/14869924)
+1. Download the the databases (select a version prior to 3.9.4 and always use pxp) and place them in the `exiobase` folder (do not change file names): [Download Exiobase database](https://zenodo.org/records/5589597)

 2. Set up the fast-load databases: